-Stock class is a prep level for nearly unmodified street vehicles.
-The rules allow you to use certain aftermarket parts for wearable items.
+Street class is a prep level for nearly unmodified street vehicles.
+It replaced the Stock classes back in 2014 but the rules still allow you to use certain aftermarket parts for wearable items.
 Replacement shocks, brake pads, plugs/wires and air filters are 'free'.
 Any wheel can be used as long as it's the same diameter and width as stock and has the stock offset within +/- .25 inch (6.7 mm).
-You may replace the front sway bar and use a cat back exhaust.
-DOT R tires (Hoosier A6) are ok but not racing slicks.
+You may replace the front or rear sway bar and use a cat back exhaust.
+For 2014 140 treadwear tires can be used.
+In 2015 they go to 200 tw tires nationally but Milwaukee region will still allow the 140 tw tires.
+Our thinking is that the new 200 tw tires will be as good if not better anyway.
+DOT R tires (Hoosier A6) or racing slicks are not allowed in Street.
 You may not use a chip, headers, cold air/cone type air filter or cut/replace/lower your suspension springs.

-Prepared cars are usually older SCCA road racing machines.
+Prepared cars are usually SCCA road racing machines.
 They have weight, carburator and wheel size restrictions, require roll bars and are generally not street legal, (consult the rulebook for more info).
-Unfortunately, otherwise Stock class cars with aftermarket cams must run here to be legal, (or go to one of the Street Mod classes)
+They also run on full racing slicks.
+Unfortunately, otherwise Street class cars with aftermarket cams or gutted interiors must run here to be legal.

 To help attract significant others, we have a Ladies class for each of the open classes.
 These are completely optional, ladies are free to run in the open classes.
 Depending on the number of Ladies entries at the event, the Ladies Classes may be scored in a Combined class using an index for computing the results.
 If enough entries exist, they will run as a separate class.
 This way the Ladies Class drivers will be more likely to have some competition at events.
 Drivers should notify registration (Ladies do indeed have the option to run in the open classes), if they plan on running in the Ladies Class.
-You also need to display an L after the class on both sides of the car for example B-Stock Ladies would be BSL.
-Note: there is no Ladies class for the F, R and A street tire classes.
+You also need to display an L after the class on both sides of the car for example B-Street Ladies would be BSL.

 Jeff Slater has come up with a couple of helpful worksheets to help you class your car.
 They can be found on the Car Classing page.